-- (a) Petroleum UST Removal - (1) Approved applicants shall be eligible for up to \$2,000 in reimbursement of direct costs associated with each petroleum UST removed. - (2) Requests for reimbursement can be made at any time following the documented completion of the tank removal.
+- (a) Petroleum UST Removal - (1) For tanks with volume of 2,000 gallons or less, approved applicants shall be eligible for up to \$2,000 in reimbursement of direct costs associated with each petroleum UST removed.
+Larger tanks will be eligible for reimbursement of \$1 per gallon of removed tank volume up to a maximum of \$10,000 per facility. - (2) Requests for reimbursement can be made at any time following the documented completion of the tank removal.